By Steve Adler email@example.com

 1) The structure is far more manageable in size.

-2) The inductance of the loop doubles, so only half the capacitance is required to bring it into resonance.
+2) The inductance of the loop quadruples, so a smaller capacitance is required to bring it into resonance.
 (Cheaper variable capacitors)

 3) The efficiency rises slightly because the circumference is now approximately 23 metres.